 The museum includes a popular cafe, shop, garden, and terrace.
-It also maintains a library of over 1500 books and periodicals relating the the Vale of White Horse.
+It also maintains a library of over 1500 books and periodicals relating to the Vale of White Horse.

-Between us my family have visited the Vale and Downland Museum 3 times, and we've always left impressed.
+Between us, my family have visited the Vale and Downland Museum three times, and we've always left impressed.
 This is without question one of the best and most enjoyable local heritage museums in England, and well worth a visit.

 About Vale and Downland Museum